EnterpriseDB/tpa/docs/src/barman.md

 ## Backup scheduling

-TPAexec installs a cron job in `/etc/cron.d/barman` which will run every minute and invoke `barman cron` to perform maintenance tasks.
+TPA installs a cron job in `/etc/cron.d/barman` which will run every minute and invoke `barman cron` to perform maintenance tasks.

 For each instance being backed up, it installs another cron job in